jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   <label for="collapse3" class="collapse-head">What format are the emojis and where are they saved? 💾</label>
   <div class="collapse-content">
     <div>
-      When an emoji is sent to composition, a <code class=" highlighter-rouge language-plaintext">.png</code> is downloaded from the network and saved to your computer.
-An <code class=" highlighter-rouge language-plaintext">/emoji</code> directory will be automatically created in the same location as the After Effects <code class=" highlighter-rouge language-plaintext">.aep</code> file and the emoji images will be saved there.
+      When an emoji is sent to project, a <code class=" highlighter-rouge language-plaintext">.png</code> is downloaded from the network and saved to your computer.
+An <code class=" highlighter-rouge language-plaintext">/emoji</code> directory will be automatically created in the same location as the After Effects <code class=" highlighter-rouge language-plaintext">.aep</code> or Premier Pro <code class=" highlighter-rouge language-plaintext">.prproj</code> file and the emoji images will be saved there.
 The resolution of the emojis are around 500 x 500px.
     </div>
   </div>
 </div>